pbmedinaPH/RF-Employee-Turnover-Prediction/README.md

 The first plot shows that workers who quit can be grouped into two main types: those who were unhappy and didn't stay for long, and those who were very satisfied but had moderate-length stays.
 Those who worked for four years before leaving appear to have been less satisfied than usual.
 It's worth looking into any changes in company rules around the four-year mark to see if that affected their satisfaction.
 The employees who stayed the longest were also the most content and had satisfaction levels similar to newer employees who stayed.
-The graph indicates that there aren't many employees with longer tenures, and it's possible that they are higher-ranking or better-paid employees.
+The graph indicates that there aren't many employees with longer tenure, and they may be higher-ranking or better-paid employees.
 The second plot above shows that long-tenured employees were not disproportionately comprised of higher-paid employees.

 <br>